Grizzlies snap Clippers' 7-game winning streak

-LOS ANGELES -- J.J.
-Redick believes the Los Angeles Clippers got caught up in their own hype.

-Mike Conley had 30 points and eight assists, leading the Memphis Grizzlies to a 111-107 victory over the Clippers on Wednesday night at Staples Center.
+LOS ANGELES -- Mike Conley had 30 points and eight assists, leading the Memphis Grizzlies to a 111-107 victory over the Los Angeles Clippers on Wednesday night at Staples Center.

-The Clippers pounded their previous five opponents at Staples by an average of 25.2 points per game.

-"And the other thing is sometimes you get a little comfortable and you forget what makes you good," Redick said.

-Marc Gasol scored 26 points, including the go-ahead bucket, for the Grizzlies (6-5).
+Marc Gasol added 26 points, including the go-ahead bucket, for the Grizzlies (6-5).
 Memphis forward Zach Randolph came off the bench to score 18 points.

-Blake Griffin had 25 points and eight rebounds, while Jamal Crawford chipped in 15 points for the Clippers, who gave up 100 points for the first time at home.
+J.J.
+Redick scored 29 points, hitting seven 3-pointers, for the Clippers, who gave up 100 points for the first time at home.
+Blake Griffin had 25 points and eight rebounds, while Jamal Crawford chipped in 15 points.

-"This was a huge win.
-It was a great win to get on the road," said Conley, who connected on 9 of 12 shots from the floor and 7 of 9 3-pointers.
-He also had three steals.

 Crawford's bucket and a tip-in by DeAndre Jordan knotted the score at 105 with 1:41 left in the contest.